KISHORE-KANNA-07/Skill-Horizon/README.md

  Real-time API fetching of jobs (e.g., LinkedIn/Indeed scraping)

+ Expand the dataset with multiple job domains (currently it recommend for IT jobs)

 👨‍💻 Author
 Kishore Kanna
 🎓 Student | 💼 CSE - AIML | 🎯 Passionate about AI Projects